 The petitioners were concerned about high traffic volumes, which can cause issues with accessing and egressing their driveways.
 Lorne Avenue is classified as a minor residential collector road with a carrying capacity of 5,000 vehicles per day.
 The daily volume measurements in Table 1 show that the traffic numbers are well within the volume limit.
 The petitioners' concerns may be related to either traffic speeds, commuter volumes at rush hours, or volume surges at school peak hours.
 Unfortunately, it is difficult to reduce volume on a public road without restricting access.
 Furthermore, peak volume surges occur on all of the Town's collector roads.
 Staff expects improvements once Lorne Avenue is reconstructed.
-Bicycle lanes and other permanent traffic speeds.
+Bicycle lanes and other permanent traffic calming measures that might be possible to install will help reduce traffic speeds.
 When speeds are reduced, it is hoped that some commuters may choose alternative routes, such as regional roads, to save time, thereby reducing volumes as well.